Myth: Mythopoeia

-The Greek term mythología was then borrowed into Late Latin, occurring in the title of Latin author Fulgentius' 5th-century Mythologiæ to denote what we now call classical mythology—i.e., Greco-Roman etiological stories involving their gods.
-Fulgentius' Mythologiæ explicitly treated its subject matter as allegories requiring interpretation and not as true events.

-The Latin term was then adopted in Middle French as mythologie.
-Whether from French or Latin usage, English adopted the word "mythology" in the 15th century, initially meaning 'the exposition of a myth or myths,' 'the interpretation of fables,' or 'a book of such expositions'.
-The word is first attested in John Lydgate's Troy Book (c.
-1425).

-From Lydgate until the 17th or 18th century, "mythology" meant a moral, fable, allegory or a parable, or collection of traditional stories, understood to be false.
-It came eventually to be applied to similar bodies of traditional stories among other polytheistic cultures around the world.

-Thus "mythology" entered the English language before "myth".
-Johnson's Dictionary, for example, has an entry for mythology, but not for myth.
-Indeed, the Greek loanword mythos (pl. mythoi) and Latinate mythus (pl. mythi) both appeared in English before the first example of "myth" in 1830.

 Interpretations

 Comparative mythology

 Comparative mythology is a systematic comparison of myths from different cultures.
 It seeks to discover underlying themes that are common to the myths of multiple cultures.
 In some cases, comparative mythologists use the similarities between separate mythologies to argue that those mythologies have a common source.
 This source may inspire myths or provide a common "protomythology" that diverged into the mythologies of each culture.

 Functionalism

 A number of commentators have argued that myths function to form and shape society and social behaviour.
 Eliade argued that one of the foremost functions of myth is to establish models for behavior and that myths may provide a religious experience.
 By telling or reenacting myths, members of traditional societies detach themselves from the present, returning to the mythical age, thereby coming closer to the divine.

 Honko asserted that, in some cases, a society reenacts a myth in an attempt to reproduce the conditions of the mythical age.
 For example, it might reenact the healing performed by a god at the beginning of time in order to heal someone in the present.
 Similarly, Barthes argued that modern culture explores religious experience.
 Since it is not the job of science to define human morality, a religious experience is an attempt to connect with a perceived moral past, which is in contrast with the technological present.

 Pattanaik defines mythology as "the subjective truth of people communicated through stories, symbols and rituals."
 He says, "Facts are everybody's truth.
 Fiction is nobody's truth.
 Myths are somebody's truth."